Derek Paravicini: Family

 Paravicini is the son of Nicolas Vincent Somerset Paravicini and Mary Ann Parker Bowles, sister of Andrew Parker Bowles.
-Paravicini's aunt by marriage was Camilla Shand, who later became queen consort of the United Kingdom.
+Paravicini's aunt by marriage was Camilla Shand, who later became Queen.
 He is the grandson of Vincent Rudolph Paravicini and his wife Elizabeth Hope, Baroness Glendevon (née Maugham), a great-grandson of author W. Somerset Maugham and great-great-grandson of Thomas John Barnardo.
 His stepmother is Susan Rose "Sukie" Phipps (born 1941), who was brought up by Fitzroy Maclean, one of the models for James Bond.
-His cousins include food writer Tom Parker Bowles and Laura Lopes, the children of Queen Camilla and her ex-husband.
+His first cousins include food writer Tom Parker Bowles and Laura Lopes, the children of Queen Camilla and her ex-husband.

 After Paravicini's parents divorced, there were legal questions raised about his care.
 On 13 May 2010, Paravicini made legal history when the United Kingdom's last remaining secret court was opened for the first time to discuss his future care.
 The Court of Protection, which controls the future of adults incapable of managing their own affairs, appointed Paravicini's family to look after his welfare and commercial future.
 Until that legal decision was made, the Official Solicitor from the Ministry of Justice had been looking after his affairs.